TKalo/quarkus-challenge/readme.md

 ## Frontend Structure

 The frontend is a React application using Vite as the build tool and TailwindCSS for styling.
-It consists of a single page with a row of feature components.
+It consists of a single page with a column of feature components.

 ### Components